cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 - Integers when referencing dates, times, etc

-  - 2020 for year, not 2020.0 (coerce to int64 or Int64 in `pandas`; Int64 are nullable integers, which allow for NaNs to appear alongside integers)
+  - 2020 for year, not 2020.0.
+Ccoerce to int64 or Int64 in `pandas`; Int64 are nullable integers, which allow for NaNs to appear alongside integers.
-  - 1 hr 20 min, not 1.33 hr (use best judgment to decide what's easier for readers to interpret)
+  - 1 hr 20 min, not 1.33 hr.
+Use your best judgment to decide what's easier for readers to interpret.

 - Round at the end of the analysis.
 Use best judgment to decide on significant digits.
 National Institutes of Health has a guide on [Rounding Rules](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4483789/#:~:text=Ideally%20data%20should%20be%20rounded,might%20call%20it%20Goldilocks%20rounding.&text=The%20European%20Association%20of%20Science,2%E2%80%933%20effective%20digits%E2%80%9D.).